-The syndicate will continue to grow a spread portfolio of specialist lines of business.
-The syndicate will add profitable new lines of business when opportunities arise and will reposition existing classes in the light of loss experience and changes in the rating environment as they occur.
+The 2020 business plan for the syndicate focuses on writing the existing spread portfolio of specialist lines of business profitably.
+Where appropriate ASML will be repositioning existing classes in the light of loss experience and changes in the rating environment.
+ASML remains vigilant as regards opportunities to write profitable new lines of business when they arise.

-The syndicate will share the benefits of SPAs established under the Apollo brand by acting as host.
+The syndicate will continue to share the benefits of SPA syndicates established under the Apollo brand by acting as host.
 Through these arrangements the syndicate will retain an appropriate percentage of the underwriting to achieve a diversified portfolio whilst benefiting from efficiency gains by sharing resources across the syndicates.